Cloud303/wafr-remediations/cloudformation/vpc/vpc.md

 #  VPC CloudFormation Template

-This CloudFormation template creates a customizable VPC infrastructure with public, private, and data subnets across multiple Availability Zones.
+This CloudFormation template creates a customizable VPC with public, private, and data subnets across multiple Availability Zones.
+It also sets up NAT Gateways, an Internet Gateway, and VPC endpoints.

 ## Features

-- Creates a VPC spanning 1-4 Availability Zones
+- Configurable number of Availability Zones (1-4)
-- Public subnets with Internet Gateway
+- Public subnets in each AZ
-- Private subnets with NAT Gateways (optional)
-- Private data subnets (optional)
+- Optional private and data subnets in each AZ
+- NAT Gateways in public subnets for private subnet internet access
+- Internet Gateway for public subnet internet access
+- Customizable CIDR blocks
-- Network ACLs and route tables for each subnet
+- Network ACLs for each subnet
 - VPC Flow Logs
-- S3 and ECR VPC Endpoints (optional)
+- Optional S3 and ECR VPC endpoints
-- Custom DHCP options (optional)
+- Customizable DHCP options

 ## Parameters

-The template accepts the following parameters:
+The template includes many parameters to customize the VPC configuration:

-- Number of Availability Zones (1-4)
+- Number of AZs to use (1-4)
-- Availability Zone names
+- AZ names
-- VPC CIDR block prefix
+- VPC CIDR block
-- Option to specify custom subnet CIDR blocks
 - Options to create private and data subnets
+- CIDR blocks for each subnet
 - Custom DNS settings
 - VPC Flow Log retention period
-- Options to create S3 and ECR VPC endpoints
+- VPC endpoint options
 - Environment tag

-## Usage
+## Resources Created

-1. Upload the template to CloudFormation
-2. Specify the desired parameters
-3. Create the stack

-The template will create the VPC infrastructure based on the provided parameters.
+- VPC
+- Internet Gateway
+- Public subnets (1-4)
+- Private subnets (0-4)
+- Data subnets (0-4)
+- NAT Gateways
+- Route tables
+- Network ACLs
+- VPC Flow Logs
+- S3 VPC Endpoint (optional)
+- ECR VPC Endpoints (optional)

 ## Outputs

-The template outputs the following:
+The template exports the following as CloudFormation outputs:

 - VPC ID and CIDR
 - Subnet IDs
 - Route table IDs
 - NACL IDs

+These can be referenced in other stacks using `Fn::ImportValue`.

+## Usage

+1. Upload the template to CloudFormation
+2. Specify parameter values
+3. Create the stack
-These outputs are exported for use in other stacks.
+4. Reference outputs in other templates as needed

 ## Customization

-The template uses conditions to selectively create resources based on the input parameters.
-This allows for a high degree of customization while using a single template.

-## Version

-Current template version: vpc-0.4
+The template uses conditions extensively to allow customizing which resources are created.
+Modify parameters and conditions as needed to adjust the VPC architecture.